sarfaraz017/GCP_Cloud_build/README.md

-# Cloud Build CI/CD Example
+# Cloud Build CI/CD Handson project

 This project demonstrates how to set up a CI/CD pipeline using Google Cloud Build.
 The pipeline will:
 1. Build a Docker image for a Node.js app.